PostgREST/postgrest-docs/docs/install.rst

     heroku apps:create ${YOUR_APP_NAME} --buildpack https://github.com/PostgREST/postgrest-heroku.git
     heroku git:remote -a ${YOUR_APP_NAME}

-3. Create a new Heroku Postgres add-on attached to the app and keep notes of the assigned add-on name (e.g. postgresql-curly-58902) referred later as ${HEROKU_PG_DB_NAME}
+3. Create a new Heroku PostgreSQL add-on attached to the app and keep notes of the assigned add-on name (e.g. :code:`postgresql-curly-58902`) referred later as ${HEROKU_PG_DB_NAME}

   .. code-block:: bash